isc-projects/stork/doc/install.rst

 The ``Stork Agent`` does not require any specific dependencies to run.
 It can be run immediately after installation.

-Stork uses the `status-get` command to communicate with Kea, and therefore only works with a version of Kea that supports `status-get`, which was introduced in Kea 1.7.3 and backported to 1.6.3.
+Stork uses the ``status-get`` command to communicate with Kea.

-Stork requires the premium ``Host Commands (host_cmds)`` hooks library to be loaded by the Kea instance to retrieve host reservations stored in an external database.
-Stork does work without the Host Commands hooks library, but will not be able to display host reservations.
-Stork can retrieve host reservations stored locally in the Kea configuration without any additional hooks libraries.
+Stork requires the premium Host Commands (``host_cmds``) hook library to be loaded by the Kea instance to retrieve host reservations stored in an external database.
+Stork works without the Host Commands hook library, but is not able to display host reservations.
+Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.

-Stork requires the open source ``Stat Commands (stat_cmds)`` hooks library to be loaded by the Kea instance to retrieve lease statistics.
-Stork does work without the Stat Commands hooks library, but will not be able to show pool utilization and other statistics.
+Stork requires the open source Statistics Commands (``stat_cmds``) hook library to be loaded by the Kea instance to retrieve lease statistics.
+Stork works without the Stat Commands hook library, but is not able to show pool utilization and other statistics.

-Stork uses Go implementation for handling TLS connections, certificates and keys.
-The secrets are stored in the PostgreSQL database, in the `secret` table.
+Stork uses Go implementation to handle TLS connections, certificates, and keys.
+The secrets are stored in the PostgreSQL database, in the ``secret`` table.

 For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) version 10 or later is required.
-Stork will attempt to run with older versions but may not work correctly.
+Stork will attempt to run with older versions, but may not work correctly.
 The general installation procedure for PostgreSQL is OS-specific and is not included here.
 However, please note that Stork uses pgcrypto extensions, which often come in a separate package.
 For example, a postgresql-crypto package is required on Fedora and postgresql12-contrib is needed on RHEL and CentOS.

 .. _stork-tool: